back

 Should You Get a Hard Money Loan?

-Hard money loans are convenient for people that have difficulty qualifying for a traditional mortgage loan.
+Hard money loans are convenient for people who have difficulty qualifying for a private mortgage loan.
 However, they can be a risky financial option.

 The interest rates are typically higher with hard money loans, which can make it challenging to stay on top of monthly payments.
 Hard money lenders work with different types of borrowers, so they take on more financial risk.
 To reduce the risk of default, many lenders will charge higher rates.